UnitedHealthcare sees doubling of accountable care business

 The planned changes come as the company and its rivals are planning how to cope with changes from the federal Affordable Care Act, which sets profit margins for insurers and outlines mandatory coverage requirements changes.
 In 2014, UnitedHealth and other insurers will start selling coverage on public health exchanges, with the aim of providing benefits to millions of Americans who are currently uninsured.

-The accountable-care approach rewards doctors and medical centers for measures that improve patient outcomes, including cancer screening and management of chronic diseases like diabetes and heart disease, Ho said.
-Moreover, he said reductions in hospital readmission rates and in the average length of hospital stays imply better patient care.

-Shares of UnitedHealthcare were up 0.3 percent at $68.20 in afternoon trading on the New York Stock Exchange.

-Reporting by Ransdell Pierson; Editing by Gerald E. McCormick, Chizu Nomiyama and Bernard Orr
+Reporting by Ransdell Pierson; Editing by Gerald E. McCormick and Chizu Nomiyama